Tuttotorna/OMNIA/README.md

 > **Structural truth is what survives the removal of representation.**

 OMNIA evaluates outputs by applying **independent structural transformations** and measuring what remains stable.

-The result is **a measured boundary**, not a judgment.
+The result is **a measured boundary**, not a semantic judgment.

+OMNIA does not ask first:
+- what does this mean?
+- what should be done?

+OMNIA asks first:
+- what remains?
+- what drifts?
+- what saturates?
+- what collapses?
+- what becomes irrecoverable under further transformation?

 ---